minesantum/Custom-Export-Panel/README.md

 - **CMake** - Build system
 - **OBS Studio API** - OBS Integration

-## Contributing

-Contributions are welcome!
-Please:

-1. Fork the repository
-2. Create a branch for your feature (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License

 This project is open source and is available under a permissive license.